poems

 those ads on CNN, on ABC.

-NO CAUSE FOR ALARM
+CAUSE FOR

 I dreaded that first Robin, so,